cyberark/secretless-broker/docs/README.md

 3. Run the following command:
 `bundle exec jekyll serve`
 4. Preview Jekyll site locally in web browser by either running `open localhost:4000` or manually navigating to http://localhost:4000

+### Run in Docker
+With `docker` and `docker-compose`:

+1. Run `docker-compose up -d` in the `docs` directory.
+2. Preview Jekyll site locally in web browser by either running `open localhost:4000` or manually navigating to http://localhost:4000